Get an experienced writer start working

 Table 2: Propose plan

-For such themed walks it is important that the tour be meticulously planned and designed to provide the most memorable tourist experience focusing on particular customer requirements and that efforts be made to design tours that can positively contribute to the growth and sustainability of the UK Tourism industry thereby, providing a platform for the achievement of global Tourism objectives and economic prosperity.
+For such themed walks, the tour must be meticulously planned and designed to provide the most memorable tourist experience focusing on particular customer requirements and that effort be made to design tours that can positively contribute to the growth and sustainability of the UK Tourism industry thereby, providing a platform for the achievement of global Tourism objectives and economic prosperity.

 Atlas 2005.
 Cultural Tourism in Europe, Available at: <https://www.google.com.pk/url?sa=t&source=web&rct=j&url=http://www.tram-research.com/cultural_tourism_in_europe.PDF/> Accessed [18 December 2015].

 Bywater, M. (1993).
 The market for cultural tourism in Europe.
 7UDYHO DQG 7RXULVP $QDO\VW 6,30-46.